 The biggest contender to Sea-Doo’s powerhouse models is the FX Cruiser SVHO and let me tell you, this one is a beast!
 Expect your arms to be real sore after just a couple of hours on this weapon of a machine.
 I do find the Sea-Doo range to be better equipped to really tackle the hard stuff but there isn’t much that the FX Cruiser couldn’t knock off.
 A 30-mile ride between islands or heading to the Bahamas should be no problem at all for this weapon.

-Much like the GTX, Yamaha’s FX HO is a tuned down version of its big brother rival.
+Much like the GTX, Yamaha’s FX HO is a tuned-down version of its big brother rival.
 If you’re the type that will struggle with so much power on tap, or you simply want performance in a lighter hull, then this one is for you.
 More than enough power to ride between islands yet easy enough to load back on the trailer after a heavy day of riding.
+Plus it’s more affordable too!

 There you have it!
 You’ll need some serious dollars in the bank account to move towards purchasing one of these big machines and some muscle power too.
 It takes a certain type of individual who is committed to handling all the power on tap.